aeraki-mesh/aeraki/README.md

 # Manage **any** layer 7 traffic in a service mesh!

 **Aeraki** [Air-rah-ki] is the Greek word for 'breeze'.
-While Istio connects microservices in a service mesh, Aeraki provides a framework to allow Istio to support more layer 7 protocols other than just HTTP and gRPC.
-We hope that this breeze can help Istio sail a little further.
+While service mesh becomes an important infrastructure for microservices, many(if not all) service mesh implementations mainly focus on HTTP protocols and treat other protocols as plain TCP traffic.
+Aeraki Mesh is created to provide a non-intrusive, highly extendable way to manage any layer 7 traffic in a service mesh.

+Note: Aeraki only handles none-HTTP laery 7 traffic in a service mesh, and leaves the HTTP traffic to other existing service mesh projects.
+(As they have already done a very good job on it, and we don't want to reinvent the wheel! )
+Aeraki currently can be integrated with Istio, and it may support other service mesh projects in the future.

 ## Problems to solve